- Place of origin:

 This corbel forms part of a set, said to have come from the parish church of Great St Mary's, Bury St Edmunds, Suffolk.
 This highly important church in East Anglia was enlarged between about 1420 and 1480 and provided with a lavishly carved interior, which influenced other churches in the region.
 The V&A acquired these corbels from a collector, who had purchased them in Ipswich.

-The angel is represented playing a lute with a quill.
-This was the standard way of playing the instrument until it was superseded by the finger method.
-This was widespread in Italy by about 1480.
+The angel is represented holding a harp.
 Angels holding musical instruments were popular medieval subjects.
-Other corbels in the group include one with an angel playing a harp and another with a gittern, a plucked stringed instrument with a relatively short neck.
+Other corbels in the group include one with an angel playing a lute and another with a gittern, a plucked stringed instrument with a relatively short neck.

 Place of Origin